Hydrodynamics of broken global symmetries in the bulk: Introduction

 From the pole structure of our answer for the Green's function, we extract the hydrodynamic mode associated with the breaking of a global $U(1)$ symmetry in the bulk.
 As we will explicitly show, the mode is diffusive and we determine the diffusion constant in terms of thermodynamic quantities and a new transport coefficient $\sigma_{b}$ which is fixed by black hole horizon data.
 This is in contrast to bulk gauge symmetries, in which the Ward identity fixes a linear dispersion relation at leading order in the wavenumber, with the speed of sound given by the charge and current susceptibilities.

-The mode that we study in this paper plays a crucial role in the physics of pinning of density waves that was discussed in \cite{Donos:2019tmo}, in which an explicit lattice is also present in the background.
-In that scenario, the VEV of the condensed operator breaks translations, which causes the gapless excitations to couple to the heat current, and hence, if electric charge is present, the electric current.
-As a result, the mode we are examining in this paper will couple to the thermoelectric diffusive modes and enlarge the hydrodynamic description of the system by one more degree of freedom \cite{toapp}.
-It would be interesting to know the role of the gapless mode we study here in setups where translations are not explicitly broken, in which it can mix with the conserved momentum currents \cite{Amoretti:2019cef} producing sound modes in general.
+When the mode that we study in this paper mixes with the thermoelectric transport currents, it plays a crucial role in the physics of pinning of density waves.
+This happens when the VEV of the condensed operator in the density wave phase breaks translations, which causes the gapless excitations to couple to the heat current and, if electric charge is present, the electric current.
+Depending on whether translations are explicitly broken or not one has two cases to consider.

+When an explicit background lattice is present, as discussed in \cite{Donos:2019tmo}, the mode we are examining in this paper will couple to the thermoelectric diffusive modes and enlarge the hydrodynamic description of the system by one more degree of freedom \cite{Donos:2019hpp}.
+The phenomenology becomes more interesting after adding the effects of pinning by explicitly breaking the bulk $U(1)$ symmetry through perturbative boundary sources.
+At frequencies much smaller that the infinitesimally small gap, the density wave related to the complex order parameter is pinned and it doesn't contribute to transport.
+However, as soon as one reaches frequencies close to the gap, the density wave gets excited, contributing to the thermoelectric transport properties.

+When translations are not explicitly broken by a lattice, the longitudinal excitations of the normal phase consist of a sound mode and an incoherent mode which is diffusive.
+It would be interesting to know the role of the gapless mode we study here in setups where translations are not explicitly broken.
+Once again, it can mix with the conserved momentum currents \cite{Amoretti:2019cef} producing sound modes this time.
 We expect the gapless mode to mix with the incoherent diffusive mode \cite{Davison:2015taa}, via its overlap with the heat current.